vaibhav26singhania-zeus/ai_counselling/README.md

 ## Credits

 Built with React + Vite
-Powered by Ollama and Qwen LLM
+Powered by Ollama and llama LLM